Since the creation of man, he was programmed to follow a pattern assigned to him by his society.

 Though it has been proven countless times that anyone can be successful without a degree, many people still think it’s not wise.

-Take, for example, successful people that built billion-dollar companies today, such as; Mark Zuckerberg (Facebook), Richard Branson (Virgin Atlantic), Aliko Dangote (Dangote Group), Innocent Chukwuma( Innoson motors).
+Take, for example, successful people that built billion-dollar companies today, such as; Mark Zuckerberg (Facebook), Richard Branson (Virgin Atlantic), Aliko Dangote (Dangote Group), and Innocent Chukwuma( Innoson motors).

 All these people mentioned above did not have a college degree, yet they succeeded far beyond expectation.